Anderillium Luna Moth Green

 Performance on paper:

-The water resistance wasn’t great.
+There’s some water resistance, but it’s not great.
 A lot of the ink washed away, but there was some retention, especially where the ink laid down heavier.
 Your results may vary widely though, and I wouldn’t expect much out of it in terms of water resistance.

 Midori MD